Modern Gentlemen

 (Statista)

-These numbers have been growing in the US since 2014.
-According to CBD statistics from the following year, the sales equaled 172.9 million dollars.
-In 2019, this number was 813.2 million dollars, while it’s expected to grow to 1.2 billion dollars by the end of 2020.
-Moreover, 2022 predicts an even bigger jump – 1.8 billion dollars.
+CBD sales numbers have been growing in the US since 2014 — both CBD direct sales and the CBD online sales.
+According to CBD statistics in 2019, this number was 813.2 million dollars, while it was expected to grow to 1.2 billion dollars by the end of 2020.

 3. 14% of people reported using CBD products in the US.